 - a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

 Your nurse gives you docetaxel as a drip (infusion) over about an hour into your cannula or line.
-This is followed by cyclophosphamide which may be given as an injection into your line or cannula.
+Then you have the cyclophosphamide as an injection into your line or cannula.
 It can also be given as a drip.
-They usually run the drip through a pump, which gives you the treatment over about 30 to 60 minutes.

 Your course of chemotherapy